Listen to article

 Based in Madison, Wisconsin, FFRF has lost lawsuits in their effort to abolish the National Day of Prayer and national motto “In GOD we trust” from national currency.

-Reverend O’Brien has sent letters to over fifty Ohio mayors and has been networking with clergy and informing them about Alliance Defending Freedom (ADF).
+Pastor O’Brien has sent letters to over fifty Ohio mayors and has been informing clergy leaders about Alliance Defending Freedom (ADF).
 ADF provides legal counsel to communities pro Bono on issues pertaining to religious freedom.

-Previously the City of Dover relocated a granite Ten Commandments display off city property to a nearby church, and painted over a depiction of a cross on public space next to city hall.
-The Ten Commandment display was donated to the city in 1963 and has been a fixture for some time.
+Prior to the return of the nativity scene to the public square, Dover city officials were capitulating to the Wisconsin atheists.
+The city relocated a granite Ten Commandments display off city property to a nearby church, and also painted over a depiction of a cross on public space next to city hall.
+The Ten Commandment display had been a landmark for some time, having been donated to the city in 1963.

 FFRF stated in its opinion letter that it believed the City of Dover was violating the establishment clause of the First Amendment, which states “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof…”